jina-ai/jina/.github/CODE_REVIEW_GUIDELINES.md

 **Single Responsibility Principle (SRS)**

-Do not place more than one responsibility into a single class or function, refactor into separate classes and functions.
+Do not place more than one responsibility into a single class or function.
+Instead, refactor into separate classes and functions.

 **Open Closed Principle**